whitelilydragon/ShangMuArchitect/README.md

 Inaccuracy reports are dealt with on a case-by-case basis.
 Many cases of innaccuracy were unintended, and should be brought to light with your reports, while some in-game behaviors differ from Freedom Planet intentionally, with justifications specific to Shang Mu Architect.

 The former will be considered, while the latter may be labeled as #wontfix, with a detailed explanation as to why a specific behavior was deviated from.
 Please report accuracy issues in any case, it is vital for the betterment of the project, and a heightened community understanding of the game's accuracy goals!

+# Frequently Asked Questions

+### I am experiencing vertical tearing

+Shang Mu Architect checks if your OS is Windows 10 or above, and if it succeeds at detecting Windows 10, enables alternate sync.
+Alternate sync works best for many players by default, but not all, and you may need alternate sync even if you are not running Windows 10; this greatly depends on your hardware.

+To enable or disable alternate sync, cycle through vertical sync methods with the F8 key, and see if normal sync or no sync resolves your tearing issues.
+Alternate sync can also be enabled or disabled via "AlternateSyncMethod" in the options.ini file.

+### The frame-rate is below 60 FPS

+Shang Mu Architect's sleep margin is left at default, to lessen how much battery life the game might demand on laptops, but for some computers, this can affect performance.
+Open the options.ini file, in the fan game's root directory, and modify "SleepMargin=1" to "SleepMargin=10", then disable AlternateSyncMethod by setting it to 0.

+This is a common performance tweak used by commerical Game Maker games, such as N uclear Throne and Rivals of A ether.